Andrew-Dupuis/gadgetron-wiki/Gadgetron-Streaming-Architecture.md

 ### <a name="sectionfileorganization" />File Organization

 This section provides a brief overview of the file organization in the Gadgetron installation.
-Once you have compiled the Gadgetron and installed it (see [Linux Installation] [Mac Installation] [Windows Installation]), it will reside in its designated installation folder (`GADGETRON_HOME`).
+Once you have compiled the Gadgetron and installed it (see [Linux Installation](./Linux-Installation), [Mac Installation](./Mac-OS-X-Installation), [Windows Installation](Windows-Installation)), it will reside in its designated installation folder (`GADGETRON_HOME`).
 For the purposes of this description, we will assume that the Gadgetron was installed in `/usr/local/gadgetron`.

 In `GADGETRON_HOME` you should find the following folders: